 The Quick 10: How 10 Classic Toys Were Invented

-It's Friday, so I thought we'd go with a particularly fun topic today"¦ and what's more fun than toys?
-(Umm"¦ don't answer that).
-I discussed Barbie a couple of weeks ago "“ apparently I'm on a toy kick lately - so I left her out of this one.
-But don't worry; I've got 10 other classics sure to inspire a little nostalgia.
+It's Friday, so I thought we'd go with a particularly fun topic today — and what's more fun than toys?
+These 10 classics are sure to inspire a little nostalgia.

 1. Lincoln Logs were invented by John Lloyd Wright, Frank Lloyd Wright's son.
 The original instructions included a how to construct a replica of Abraham Lincoln's cabin, obviously, but also directions on how to build Uncle Tom's cabin.